ucsf-wynton/wynton-website-hpc/docs/status/incidents-2022.md

 #### <span style="color: orange;">Major BeeGFS issues</span>

-**Resolved**: Just after 03:00 Saturday morning BeeGFS hung.
+**Resolved**: Just after 03:00 on Saturday 2022-03-26 morning BeeGFS hung.
 Recover actions were taken at 07:30 and the problem was resolved before 08:00.
 We have tracked down the problem occur when a user runs more than one `rm -r `/wynton/path/to/folder` concurrently on the same folder.
 This is a bug in BeeGFS that vendors is aware of.
 <br><span class="timestamp">March 26, 10:30 PDT</span>

 <!--